ncguilbeault/BonZeb/_pages/basics.md

 After the above steps, the package will be made available inside of the package manager.
 The new package is available to install under online packages.

-# Observable Sequences
+# Observables
-The developers of Bonsai do a magnificent job explaining concepts and I highly recommend users to read [this](https://bonsai-rx.org/docs/observables/).
+The developers of Bonsai do a magnificent job explaining concepts and I highly recommend users to read [the official Bonsai documentation](https://bonsai-rx.org/).
 In summary, Bonsai (Bonsai-Rx) is built in C#/.NET and is based on the [ReactiveX (Rx)](http://reactivex.io/) programming architecture.
 Bonsai is an object-oriented, compiled programming language with a visual programming interface that operates using observable sequences.
 Observable sequences are essentially streams of data.